Giga Press: 2.0

 In September 2023 Tesla was reported to be considering a single-piece casting for entire underbody of its to-be-announced "small car", an easier task than single-casting their existing, larger models.
 This required learning how to use larger Giga Press machines, reduce mold design costs, and incorporate hollow subframes.
 Key innovations include using 3D printing to make cast prototypes with industrial sand.

-Making a large metal cast can cost $1.5 million.
+Making a large metal mold can cost $1.5 million.
 Typically, multiple iterations and tweaks are required, at great expense.

 Binder jet printers build casts out of layers of sand stabilized with a liquid binder at a fraction of the cost of using metal and in a fraction of the time.
 Hollow elements are created after the cast is made by removing sections of sand added during the casting.
 Parts cast in sand molds require different aluminium alloys and post-cast processing to meet safety and other requirements.
 Production casting would continue to use metal casts.

 The die cast press would need clamping force of 16,000 tons or more, among the largest in existence (but still significantly lower than a force of forging presses, such as 50,000 ton).
 This pressure might prevent the use of sand to make hollows.
 A different type of press would inject molten alloy more slowly that would allow sand cores and produce higher quality castings, although at a slower pace.

 In May 2024 Tesla was reported to have put on hold their plans for single-piece casting and sticking with three-piece casting on their current lineup, claimed to be a result of their sales and profits falling.